NutritionalLungImmunity/nlisim/README.md

     data.
 The state object is primarily a container that can be serialized and deserialized easily for simulation diagnostic output and checkpoints.

+* `cell.py`

+    This module contains high level, but efficient, data structures representing "cells" in the simulation.
+At minimum, a cell is an object containing two attributes representing the position of the cell in the domain and whether or not it is alive.
+This data structure is intended to be extended by modules to create cells with additional attributes and behavior.

 * `config.py`

     This module defines a subclass of a python